FRLAEF Scholarship Application Now Open!

 Salute to Excellence Awards Dinner

-The Salute to Excellence Awards will take place on Saturday, March 4, 2017 at the Rosen Plaza Hotel in Orlando.
-The awards dinner will recognize all ProStart Competition, Pineapple Award, Scholarship recipients and Hospitality Excellence Awardees.
-Registration will begin in December 2016.
+The Salute to Excellence Awards will take place the evening of Saturday, March 4, 2017 at the Rosen Plaza Hotel in Orlando.
+The awards dinner will recognize all ProStart Competition, Pineapple Award, Scholarship recipients and Hospitality Excellence Awards winners.
+All Florida HTMP instructors and competing HTMP students will receive a complimentary ticket to attend the dinner.
+Scholarship recipients and Hospitality Excellence Award recipients receive complimentary tickets as well.